 The King and Prince’s aesthetically pleasing grounds offer two huge oceanfront pools (3 others throughout the property), children’s play area, Royal Treatment Cottage for massage services, and plenty of spots for relaxing and lapping up the scenery.
 Rooms include complimentary Wi-Fi, parking, and no resort fees are required.
-King and Prince is also a member of the Historic Hotels of America.
+The King and Prince Resort is also a member of the Historic Hotels of America.

 ECHO: Oceanfront, Food, and Drink

 ECHO, a Southern contemporary oceanfront eatery and bar, is the King and Prince’s onsite restaurant.
 Chef James Flack and his culinary team serve a foodie-friendly menu that is sure to please.
 Grab a craft beer sampling from the rotating beers on tap while you munch on Truffle Fries.
 Handcrafted cocktails and over 40 wines (served by the glass) are also good choices.

 For dinner at ECHO, I recommend the Tuna Niçoise Salad, Crab Cakes, and the Fried Wild Georgia Shrimp and Grits.
 The shrimp from Georgia are white, different from other areas of the Atlantic, and they are epic!
 Melt in your mouth delights.
 I am sure that whatever you choose from this kitchen will be a winner.

 More King and Prince Resort Offerings

 If you are not a golfer, perhaps an invigorating game of tennis played on Rubico clay tennis courts or renting a bicycle from nearby Ocean Motion is more your speed.
 There are 21 miles of bike paths to keep you busy.
 The King and Prince Resort is also a wonderful place for banquets, meetings, and corporate events.

 Things to See at St. Simons Island